Getting an Interview

 They have no real setup for the interview process.

 If you're past that they get approval in the States.
 It can take weeks.
 Took 4 weeks almost for me.
 If that's through you get a contract and you return it signed.
 That's it.

 The onboarding was a disaster.
 My manager was totally incapable of managing this many people and so I didn't even have a 1-2-1 for the first 2 months..
 The training however is great, but it doens't prepare you for the miasma of systems that oracle uses.
 Procedures, Procedures and more procedures... and systems...

 I felt 'cheated' after I started work.
 I'd spoken with Recruitment and told them what I wanted.
 They told me that it wouldn't be all I wanted, but that I'd get a chance to at least do that as part of my job.
 I couldn't it was everything I didn't want in a job.

 In all honesty I feel the recruiter didn't try to make sure I wanted this job or to make sure I was the right candidate.
 They just needed to score their target as everyone at Oracle does.

 Although this move has been THE BEST I ever made for my career and I'll never regret it.
 It wasn't at all what I envisioned or hoped for.
 Big part of that is mismanagement of my expectations during the Hiring process and unboarding.

-I applied through an employee referral and the process took 2 months – interviewed at Oracle.
+I applied through an employee referral.
+The process took 2+ months – interviewed at Oracle.

 Phone interview with manager, they will ask more in depth questions